john-cd/rust_howto/bk/drafts/categories/rust-patterns/functional_programming.md

 Functional programming is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.

 Rust is not a purely functional language, but incorporates many features from functional programming.
 By default, variables in Rust are immutable.
 Rust treats functions as first-class citizens, meaning they can be passed as arguments to other functions, returned from functions, and assigned to variables.
 Closures, which are anonymous functions that can capture their environment, are also a powerful tool for functional programming in Rust.
-Other functional features include pattern matching, algebraic data types, and higher-order functions, such as [`map`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.map)↗{{hi:map}}, `filter`, and `fold`.
+Other functional features include pattern matching, algebraic data types, and higher-order functions, such as [`map`][c~std::iter::Iterator::map~docs]↗{{hi:map}}, `filter`, and `fold`.

 The following explores some notable Rust crates that aid in functional programming: